JG Stewart Construction Listed by cmdorganization Ransomware Group

 Why This Matters for You and Your Family

 When a construction or industrial supplier is breached, the files often contain employee details, vendor contacts, insurance records, safety training rosters, and customer invoices.
-If your name, address, phone number, email, or Social Security number appears in any of those documents, the information is now in the hands of criminals.
+If your name, address, phone number, email, or Social Security number appears in any of those documents, the information may now be in the hands of criminals.
 Even if you never worked directly for JG Stewart Construction, your data can surface if you are a subcontractor, equipment buyer, or participant in one of their safety seminars.
 Once stolen, these details rarely stay isolated; they feed the next wave of phishing, identity theft, or harassment aimed at you or your family.

 The Doxxing and Identity-Chain Implications